AzadehJafariML/interactive-graphcut-segmentation/README.md

 imopen(..., strel('disk', 55))
 ```

-Depending on the image quality and slice characteristics, this value may need to be optimized manually.
+Depending on the image quality and slice characteristics, this value may need to be optimized manually for each dataset.

 ## Seed Selection